-Agent Interface Discovery (AID)
+Agent Identity & Discovery (AID)

-Agent Interface Discovery (AID)
+Agent Identity & Discovery (AID)

 DNS for Agents.
+Identity for the Agentic Web.

 Type a domain.
 Connect to its agent.
 Instantly.